 Investigations & Interrogations: Representing Members in Employer Interviews

-Mary Thibodeau is a lawyer at Victory Square Law Office.
-She represents both union and individuals workers in the areas of labour, employment, and human rights law.
+Mary Thibodeau is a labour, employment, and human rights lawyer at Moore Edgar Lyster LLP who represents both unions and individual workers.
 Mary has previously been a shop steward and organizer for a public sector union.
-Mary is excited to be returning to the VDLC to facilitate the knowledge exchange and lively discussions amongst unions that take place during the course.
+Mary is excited to be returning to the VDLC to participate in the knowledge exchange and lively discussions amongst unions and workers during the VDLC’s Labour Education Series.